Bonnie Miller- Helping Problems Fail

 • Working with homeless teens taught me how to listen, and how to grieve

-• Being in a committed relationship teaches me compassion, forgiveness and humour
+• Being in a committed relationship taught me compassion, forgiveness and humour

 • Working with young children teaches me imagination and respect